gmu-gd/web20-summer/schedule/index.md

 ---

-### Week 7
+### Week 8
-In our final week of coding exercises and demos we will touch on JavaScript and jQuery.
+In our final week we will touch on JavaScript and jQuery.
 Both JavaScript and jQuery open up worlds of new possibilities to the websites we are building but we will look mainly at introducing interaction to the sites.

 #### Lessons
 * 7.1: JavaScript and jQuery